-1.1.
-We now wish to make a general statements relating some of these operations.
-Once a statement is important enough to highlight it, it falls under the heading of Lemma, Proposition or Theorem (or, more colloquially, Claim, Assertion and so on).
+1.2.
+Algebra of set operations.
+Up till now we have only introduced notation and vocabulary.
+With the exception of the notion of the empty set, none of what we had said had any depth.
+We now wish to make general statements relating some of these operations.
+Once a statement is important enough to highlight it, it falls under the heading of a Lemma, a Proposition or a Theorem (or, more colloquially, a Claim, an Assertion and so on).
 Usually, "Lemma" is reserved for technical statements often to be used in the proof of a proposition or a theorem.
 "Proposition" and "Theorem" are more or less the same.
 They are used for claims that are more conceptual, or central, with "Theorem" implying even more importance.
 However, none of these rules is absolute.
+For example, consider the following proposition:

-Proposition 1.1.1.
+Proposition 1.2.1.
 Let I be a set.
-Let A be a set and B_i , $i \in I$ be sets as well then
+Let A be a set and B_i , $i \in I$, be sets as well, then